-Virtualization and remote desktop technologies have become a new normal when you think about working from home or a remote place.
-Third-party software such as Team viewer, AnyDesk, VNC, etc. are some of the prominent names in this area.
-While all of them provide some really great features, they need to be installed separately and have their own method of authentication.
+Virtualization and remote desktop technologies have become a new normal when working from home or a distant place.
+Third-party software such as Team viewer, AnyDesk, VNC, etc., are some of the prominent names in this area.
+While all of them provide some great features, they need to be installed separately and have their authentication method.
 Then there is Microsoft’s native Windows remote desktop client.
 It has an easy interface and requires just an IP address of a remote PC to connect.

-Windows Remote desktop application works well in a local environment and the process is fairly easy as well.
-But what many people don’t know is that it can be used for accessing and controlling a remote Windows PC or server as well.
+Windows Remote desktop application works well in a local environment, and the process is relatively easy.
+But what many people don’t know is that it can be used to access and control a remote Windows PC or server.

-There are 2 methods to access Remote PC using Windows Remote desktop application.
-The first method is quite easy and straight forward while the other one can be a bit tricky and requires an additional hardware component.
+There are two methods to access Remote PC using Windows Remote desktop application.
+The first method is relatively easy, while the other can be tricky and require an additional hardware component.

 Things to check before using Windows Remote Desktop

 - Systems running Microsoft Windows 10, Windows 7, Windows Vista, Windows XP, Windows Server on both ends of the connection.

 - (Bonus) You can also control a remote Windows computer with your Android or Apple smartphone.
 Of course, you would still need to follow the steps mentioned in Method #2 of this guide.

 You may also like – How to Control Android from PC using TeamViewer

 - If you follow method #2, then a router supporting Port forward functionality on the remote PC side would be required.
 If you are not sure about port forwarding functionality then, please head over to Portforward.com and check for your router in the list.

 - On the remote PC, open Computer properties and go to Advanced System Settings.
 Click on the Remote tab.
 Under Remote Desktop, select ‘Allow remote connections to this computer‘.